sandrorodmun-dotcom/portfolio-interactive-mathematics/FEATURED_PROJECTS/02-gradient-and-laplacian-operators/README.md

 Included in this repository is a detailed technical guide:
 * **[Visualizing_Gradient_Laplacian.pdf](./Visualizing_Gradient_Laplacian.pdf)**

-The PDF covers the fundamental definitions of scalar fields, the geometric interpretation of the gradient, the physical meaning of divergence, and a full user manual for the GeoGebra applet.
+The PDF covers the fundamental definitions of scalar fields, and the geometric interpretation of the gradient and the Laplacian, and a full user manual for the GeoGebra applet.

 ---